MobileheadSherman/React/MERN-E-Commerce/MERN-E-Commerce-Backend/README.md

-## Live Link

-You can access the live application at [https://e-shopit.vercel.app/](https://e-shopit.vercel.app/).

 # MERN-E-Commerce-Backend

 MERN-E-Commerce-Backend is the backend of an e-commerce web application built with MongoDB, NodeJS, and ExpressJS.

 The frontend of the application is built with ReactJS, Material UI, React-router-dom,ContextAPI.
-The source code for the frontend can be found at [https://github.com/Saurabh-8585/MERN-E-Commerce-Frontend](https://github.com/Saurabh-8585/MERN-E-Commerce-Frontend).

 ## Features